1FF/laravel-mongodb-cache/README.md

     composer require 1ff/laravel-mongodb-cache

-If you using Laravel older than 5.5 add the service provider in `config/app.php`:
+If you are using Laravel older than 5.5 add the service provider in `config/app.php`:

     'ForFit\Mongodb\Cache\ServiceProvider::class',